Lyu6PosHao/HME/README.md

 ```

 ## Acknowledgements
 Our work builds upon several fantastic open-source projects.
 We thank the authors of LLaVa, PS-VAE, Uni-Mol, and the various data sources used.
-A full list of acknowledgements can be found in our paper.s
+A full list of acknowledgements can be found in our paper.